“Simple can be harder than complex.” – Steve Jobs

 Journey mapping involves mapping out each step of the customer journey to see a visual representation of how people interact with and feel about your brand over time and across channels.
 It also helps build consensus and alignment among your team because it gets stakeholders involved, uncovers insights that may not come out in everyday conversations, and has people more invested in the project’s success.
 Together, you can gain a better understanding of how your customers experience your product today, as well as how to improve it in the future.

-Design Success Ladder
+Experience Success Ladder

 Quantitative and qualitative user research